bookofproofs/bookofproofs.github.io/_sources/history/19th-century/picard-emile.md

 **Émile Picard** worked in algebraic geometry as well as elasticity, heat and electricity.

 ### Mathematical Profile (Excerpt):
-* It was during this siege that Émile's father died.
-* Picard's mother, the daughter of a medical doctor, was put in an extremely difficult position when her husband died.
 * As well as Émile, she had a second young son, and in order to support them through their education she had to find employment.
 * Only her determination to give her sons a good start, despite the tragedy, allowed Émile to receive the education which gave him the chance to achieve the highest international stading in mathematics.
 * Picard's secondary education was at the Lycée Napoléon, later called the Lycée Henri IV.